what386/stash-rs/README.md

 # Stash File Stack

 **Stash** is a stack-based file management tool for the terminal.
-It lets you temporarily move files and directories out of your working tree, then restore them later — without committing, archiving, or losing context.
+It lets you temporarily move files and directories out of your working tree, then restore them later.

 Stash is designed to feel _obvious_: in many cases, you don’t need to specify whether you’re pushing or popping — Stash infers your intent based on context.